High order paracontrolled calculus: Paracontrolled calculus

-As expected, the elements that need to be added in $\widehat{\zeta}$ to $\zeta$ are those needed to make sense of the corresponding ill-defined products in the regularity structures setting.
-The enhanced noise $\widehat{\zeta}$ lives in a product space equipped with a natural norm.
-We shall not touch in this work on renormalisation matters, and we invite the reader to read the latest developments of Hairer \& co on the subject.
-In any case, we shall always assume here that the enhancement $\widehat{\zeta}$ of $\zeta$ is given.
+See Proposition \ref{prop:derive} for a justification of the name 'derivative' for the $u_i$ in identity \eqref{EqAnsatzU}.
+The expressions inside the $Y_i$'s that have no proper analytical sense need to be given a priori as components of the enhanced distribution $\widehat{\zeta}$.
+As expected, the enhanced noise $\widehat{\zeta}$ contains what is needed to make sense of the corresponding ill-defined products in the regularity structures setting.
+We shall not touch in this work on renormalisation matters, and we invite the reader to read the latest developments of Hairer \& co-authors on the subject; see \cite{BrunedChandraChevyrevHairer, BrunedHairerZambotti, ChandraHairer}.
+In any case, we shall assume here that the enhancement $\widehat{\zeta}$ of $\zeta$ is given.